Statement of Faith

 But more particularly,

-We believe the Bible because it has proven irrefutable and its vericity stands; because it provides—beyond all other books—first principles, which are the true measuring rods of all right behavior; because it is the bedrock of all right government; because it tells the hard truth about men; because its teachings satisfy our deepest longings, giving us peace, strength, joy, rest, and confidence of overcoming the evil empire both now in life more abundant and also later in hope of the best life beyond this one; because no other book, says Bernard Ramm, has been so chopped, knifed, sifted, scrutinized, and vilified, subject to mass attack with venom and skepticism, thoroughness and erudition upon every chapter and tenet and yet kept every way its vigor and dignity; because a thousand times over the death knell of the Bible has been sounded, the funeral procession formed, the inscription cut on the tombstone, and the committal read, but somehow the corpse never stays put.
+We believe the Bible because it has proven irrefutable and its vericity stands; because it provides—beyond all other books—first principles, which are the true measuring rods of all right behavior; because it is the bedrock of all right government; because it tells the hard truth about men; because its teachings satisfy our deepest longings, giving us peace, strength, joy, rest, and confidence of overcoming the evil empire both now in life more abundant and also later in hope of the best life beyond this one; because no other book, says Bernard Ramm, has been so chopped, knifed, sifted, scrutinized, and vilified, subject to mass attack with venom and skepticism, thoroughness and erudition upon every chapter and tenet and yet kept every way its vigor and dignity; because a thousand times over the death knell of the Bible has been sounded, the funeral procession formed, the inscription cut on the tombstone, and the committal read, but nevertheless, somehow the corpse never stays put.

 Both the Older Testimony of 39 books and the Newer Testimony of 27 books are the unrefuted written record of Jesus Christ, fully persuading us that Jesus Christ is God in the person of a man reduced, as it were, to a span; bringing clear the character of God to Adam's race.
 All our ideals of authority, strength, war, peace, rights, duties, righteousness, goodness, truth, law, love, compassion, righteous anger, tenderness, divine vengeance, and forgiveness—all good qualities and holy affections—are found perfected in Him by His deeds of both compassion and power, forgiveness and judgment.
 He makes men to become our brothers and sisters, inspires them to become law keepers and not law breakers.
 In sum, He gives authority to as many as receive him to become sons of God through the new birth, thereby to enjoy His abundant provision, to overcome His enemies, and to rule in the government of His Kingdom.